nwthomas/system-design/README.md

 # SYSTEM DESIGN 👩‍💻 🕸 👨‍💻

-In the spirit of learning in public, I'll be committing my notes from the [Educative.io](https://www.educative.io/learn) course [Grokking the System Design Interview](https://www.educative.io/courses/grokking-the-system-design-interview).

-System Design Interviews are always interesting, and I've wanted to go take a course on them for a long time.
+System Design Interviews are always interesting, and I've wanted to go take courses on them for a long time.
 If you're reading this, I hope you enjoy this repository.
 It is like a living document and will likely be updated throughout my career.
-I expect that I'll eventually strip any mention of Educative out of it and generalize all the documents while adding more content of my own.

 ## TABLE OF CONTENTS